Funny as in Ha-Ha

 A pair of scrubbed, well-fed, middle-aged boys wandered into the Inglenook, though.
 They are here as I write, poking around, staring at some enlarged photos of marine creatures and strands of kelp, like nightmares dredged from the harbor.
 It crossed my mind to slip out the door.
 Or I could step up, shake hands, and introduce myself.

 About the Author

 Robert Boucheron is an architect in Charlottesville, Virginia.
-His stories and essays appear in Bellingham Review, Fiction International, Saturday Evening Post, and online magazines.
+His short stories and essays appear in Alabama Literary Review, Bellingham Review, Fiction International, Literary Heist, The Saturday Evening Post, and Superpresent.